TUM-FAF/FAF-121-Barbaros-Nicolae/WP/lab#1/README.md

 ##Conclusion

 This laboratory work was a reall challenge for me since  Win32 was new for me .
-I wanted to do something colerfull and i thing my goal was achived.
+I wanted to do something colorful and i thing my goal was achived.
 _todo_